White Label Client Portal Customization Tips & Best Practices

-If you’ve spent weeks refining your brand’s voice, you might be interested in customizing email templates to ensure that your clients get that familiar feeling when they read your email notifications.
-Service Provider Pro allows you not only to customize all transactional email notifications we send, you can also turn them off individually.
+If you’ve spent weeks refining your brand’s voice, you might be interested in personalizing email templates to ensure that your clients get that familiar feeling when they read your email notifications.
+Service Provider Pro allows you not only to alter all transactional email notifications we send, you can also turn them off individually.
 This might be useful if you prefer to send certain emails with a marketing tool of your choice.

-Emails notifications you choose to send through SPP can be customized with variables, such as your client’s first name to make it look more personal.
+Emails notifications you choose to send through SPP can be enhanced with variables, such as your client’s first name to make it look more personal.
 Some email templates, such as the unpaid invoice reminder, allow you to specify how many daily reminders you want to send.
-Not only does this setting eliminate you having to chase unpaid invoices, you can also decide how insistent you want to be.
+Not only does this setting eliminate you having to chase outstanding payments, you can also decide how insistent you want to be.

 For maximum deliverability, you might want to switch the layout from pretty (which contains your logo), to a more simple plain text layout format.
-This is especially important for transactional emails about invoices to ensure that they hit your client’s inbox.
+This is especially important for transactional emails to ensure that they hit your client’s inbox.
 After all, an email has to be read to be effective, not just look pretty!

 That being said, developers and those who like to go the extra mile with their personalization can make further customizations by editing email templates such as

 4. Custom branding for your services & forms

 When your clients want to purchase a new service, they should know that it’s definitely one of yours.
-To make sure of that, you can upload images to services and service folders to keep your entire client portal on brand.
+To make sure of that, you can upload images to services and service folders of your branded agency client portal.

 The same goes for order forms, which are highly customizable with our form builder.
 If you want to go one step further, you can use the custom HTML field in combination with Bootstrap components.
 Use the accordion to build FAQs, put a progress bar on multi-page intake forms, and more.